AstarNetwork/astar-docs/docs/use/dapp-staking/for-stakers/staking.md

 :::important

 Before using dApp Staking, make sure you understand all the parameters and rules described [here](/docs/learn/dapp-staking/#parameters).
+An address can only stake on a maximum of 16 contracts (dApps).
 :::

 1) On the [dApp staking](https://portal.astar.network/astar/dapp-staking/discover) page, you can either: